**** ROOM RESERVATION ALERT *****

 CANCELLATIONS OR CHANGES TO A REQUEST

-Once a room request has been sent to the reservationist, the requestor is not able to go back into the system to alter their request.
-If an event is canceled, postponed, the time is changed and/or the location of the event is moved please contact the Campus Reservationist immediately so that it can be adjusted accordingly in the system.
+Once a room request has been sent through Astra, the requestor is not able to go back into the system to alter their request.
+If an event is canceled, postponed, the time is changed and/or the location of the event is moved please contact the Campus Reservationist immediately so that this space can be made available for toher users.
 It is also common courtesy to do the same for any special service requests that have been placed with Physical Plant, Dining Services and/or Media Services.

 In the event of a space conflict, priority will always be given to the group who has the reservation confirmed and at “Scheduled” status.
 This should be reflected in the email to the requestor, which can be printed out.
 As stated in the policy above, “Reservations requested by University groups are taken on a first come first served basis”.
 If a group wishes to use a space that is already reserved they must do the following: